EpsilonSolutions/netscaler-command-reference/docs/filter/filter-postbodyinjection/filter-postbodyinjection.md

 ##set filter postbodyInjection

 Specifies the file to be used for postbody injection.
+NOTE: This command is deprecated.Deprecated in favour of Client Side Measurements that can be enabled on an appflow action

 ##Synopsys

-set filter postbodyInjection &lt;postbody>

 ##Arguments